-Check out which companies are making headlines after the bell Thursday:
+Check out companies making headlines before the bell Thursday:

 This is a link to a Bankrate.com story.

-The "Fast Money" traders share their final trades of the day.
+The Fast Money traders share their trades for Thursday.

 Get the best of CNBC in your inbox